How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 Will an SSI or Social Security Exam help with the Decision?

-A disability exam may help with the decision a case.
+A disability exam may help with the decision on a disability case.
 Or it may not.
 However, it really depends on what a person means by "help".
 To answer that, we should discuss why it is that social security sends claimants to examinations in the first place.

 The social security medical exam is actually something called a CE, or consultative examination.
 These exams are sometimes ordered by administrative law judges who hold disability hearings.
 But probably 95 percent of the time they are scheduled by disability examiners who are trying to make decisions on disability applications and reconsideration appeals.

 A CE is ordered by a disability examiner in just a couple of scenarios:

 1) When the person filing for disability benefits has alleged on their application for disability that they have a certain physical or mental condition, but there is no evidence of them ever having received treatment for the condition.
 Depression is a condition that often fits this category.
 An individual will list depression when they file for disability; yet they have never received counseling, been prescribed medication, or even mentioned to a psychiatrist, or even their family doctor, that they are experiencing, or have experienced, depression.